Reading Time: 7 minutes

 Hellman’s came up with a campaign to encourage Brazilians to cook mayo.
 In this campaign, an individual is given a chance to connect with a real chef through WhatsApp.

-The individual takes a photograph of the contents in their fridge and sends it over to the chef who designs a recipe and guides them through the cooking while staying connected on WhatsApp.
+The individual takes a photograph of the contents in their fridge and sends it to the chef, who designs a recipe and guides them through the cooking while staying connected on WhatsApp.
 Through this campaign, the company built emotional relationships with over 13,000 customers that participated.

 Follow these steps if you want to get started on WhatsApp marketing.

-Step #1: Install the WhatsApp app on your device and create a business account.
-You should create a name for your business using the 25 characters, upload a profile picture, and describe your business in the status section.
+Step #1: Install the WhatsApp app and create a business account.
+You should make a name for your business using the 25 characters, upload a profile picture, and describe your business in the status section.

 Step #2: Add contacts to your business account.
-You can do this by importing contacts who have opted-in for WhatsApp communication from your brand.
+You can do this by importing contacts from your brand who have opted-in for WhatsApp communication.

 Step #3: Create different WhatsApp groups for your customer segments to enable group messaging.
 WhatsApp is currently supporting up to 256 contacts per group.

-WhatsApp is an important touchpoint in your consumer’s digital journey.
-To be able to fully utilise the benefits, include WhatsApp as part of your omnichannel marketing strategy with your consumers.
-MoEngage helps you combine the power of user behaviour, interests, and analytics to kickstart your WhatsApp communication strategy – all through a single platform.
+WhatsApp is an essential touchpoint in your consumer’s digital journey.
+To fully utilise the benefits, including WhatsApp as part of your omnichannel marketing strategy with your consumers.
+MoEngage helps you combine the power of customer behaviour, interests, and analytics to kickstart your WhatsApp communication strategy – all through a single platform.

-Using MoEngage, you can analyse your audience based on their demographics and behaviour attributes.
+Using MoEngage, you can analyse your audience based on their demographics and behavioural attributes.
 Using these insights, you can create personalised omnichannel engagement strategies that extend to your WhatsApp communication.

-To learn more about how you can integrate WhatsApp into your campaigns on MoEngage and see an upward improvement in conversions - click here.
+Click here to learn more about how to integrate WhatsApp into your campaigns on MoEngage and see an upward conversion improvement.

 WhatsApp gives you and your business a platform to connect and interact with customers outside the business website.
-As millions of people using the messaging app daily, WhatsApp proves to be one of the best marketing tools for any business.
-We’ve covered reasons why you should consider using WhatsApp today to market your business.
+As millions of consumers use the messaging app daily, WhatsApp proves to be one of the best marketing tools for any business.
+We’ve covered why you should consider using WhatsApp to market your business today.